 Only donations (gifts) to registered charities and other

-qualified donees (see the Canada Revenue Agency (CRA) definition for a qualified donee) can be claimed
+qualified donees (see the Canada Revenue Agency (CRA) definition for a qualified donee)

 as charitable donations.
 CRA has a web page, Charities